rage/cyber-security-base-19/data/pass.md

 #### Instructions for students at Helsinki University

-Once the system has acknowledged that you have passed the course, you should register the course either through [the completed courses](https://www.mooc.fi/en/profile/completions) page or by following the link in the notification email.
+Once the system has acknowledged that you have passed the course, you must register the course through the Open University enrollment form to receive credits.
+The form is available
+either through [the completed courses](https://www.mooc.fi/en/profile/completions) page or by following the link in the notification email.

+On the enrollment form, be sure that you enter the email address you used to complete the course in the mooc.fi system in the _Your email address on the MOOC course_ (in Finnish: _Käyttämäsi sähköpostiosoite MOOC-kurssilla_) field.

 The registration has a deadline so do not postpone it.
 If the deadline has passed, please contact the course staff via email.

-Upon registration, you will receive course credits in the open university system.
-These course credits are automatically moved to WebOodi (the update is done weekly so there may be a delay before you see the credits in WebOodi).
+After you have completed the Open University course enrollment, you will receive course credits in the University of Helsinki study register typically within a week (in certain cases this may take longer, up to 6 weeks, due to the holiday service breaks).
+You can view the credits in WebOodi or in the national [My Studyinfo service](https://studyinfo.fi/oma-opintopolku/).

 Note that you have to do this for each individual course, 6 times at most.